Research Transcription: What will my Focus Group or Interview Transcript look like?

 Research Transcription: Focus groups – files with 4+ speakers

-STANDARD: Sterling Transcription differentiates between facilitators and interviewees, however not between individual interviewees other than by gender.
-This means that interviewees will be named simply Male or Female.
+STANDARD: Sterling Transcription differentiates between facilitators and interviewees, but not between individual interviewees.
+This means that interviewees will be named simply ‘Speaker’, and a new line is started at each speaker turn.
 This style is preferred by the majority of clients who use our transcription services as they are more interested in the content of the discussion as a whole, rather than knowing which speaker made certain comments.

 Example 1:

-Facilitator: Hi, I am the facilitator, the client has not requested identification for this file.
+Facilitator: Hi, I am the facilitator, and I have not requested speaker identification for this file.

-Male: Hi, I am an interviewee with a male voice.
-I could be one of the two males who have already spoken or a new participant.
+Speaker: Hi, I am an interviewee and I could be one of the three interviewees who have already spoken, or a new participant.

 Example 2:

-Facilitator: Hi, I am the facilitator and the client has requested speakers be identified by number.
+Facilitator: Hi, I am the facilitator and as the client, I have requested speakers be identified by number.

-Male 2: Hi, I am an interviewee with a different male voice than the first male.
+Speaker 2: Hi, I am an interviewee also, and my voice sounds different from the first speaker.

-Male 1: Hi, I sound like I am Male 1 again.
+Speaker 1: Hi, I sound like I am Speaker 1, speaking again.

 Example 3:

-Facilitator: Hi, I am the facilitator and the client has requested speakers be identified by name.
+Facilitator: Hi, I am the facilitator and I have requested speakers be identified by name.

 John: Hi, I am John.